apache/sling-site/src/main/jbake/content/documentation/bundles/sling-pipes.md

 ## Registered Pipes

 ### readers
+those are pipes that will spit out resources, without modifying them

 ##### Base pipe `echo(path)`
 outputs what is in input (so what is configured in path)